-- the strength of the employer's covenant and how this may change in the near/medium future; - the agreed journey plan and employer contributions; - the Section's long-term and shorter-term funding targets; and - the Section's cash flow and target return requirements.
+- the strength of the employer's covenant and how this may change in the near/medium future; - the agreed journey plan and employer contributions; - the Section's funding position; and - the Section's cash flow requirements.

 2. Approach to managing and monitoring investment risks